 Updated 6/20/2019 Jacob Reed

 I would venture to say the AS/AD model of the economy is the most common element you will find on the AP Macroeconomics Exam.
-This is because the AS/AD graph encapsulates the entire economy in 3 curves and illustrates the 3 macroeconomics goals of full employment, price stability, and growth.
-Let’s get an AP Macroeconomics Review of the different aspects of AS/AD model.
+This is because the AS/AD graph encapsulates the entire economy in 3 curves and illustrates the 3 macroeconomic goals of full employment, price stability, and growth.
+Let’s get an AP Macroeconomics Review of the different aspects of the AS/AD model.
 Then, don’t forget to test your knowledge with the AS/AD Graph Flash Review Game.

 The Axes: The Y axis on the AS/AD graph is the price level (or PL) for goods and services in the economy.
 Think of it as the GDP Deflator or the Consumer Price Index.
 On the X axis, is Real GDP; which means it has been adjusted for inflation.
 At any point on the graph, you can multiply the price level by the Real GDP to get the Nominal GDP for that point.
 It is important to note that the X axis correlates to the amount of employment; more Real GDP means more employment (lower unemployment).
 The X axis also represents National Income (“Y”).